-Kent's Faculty of Humanities gave a very strong performance in the latest Research Assessment Exercise (RAE 2008), which confirmed the excellence of the research conducted in our schools and centres.
+The Faculty of Humanities' strong performance in the Research Excellence Framework 2014 confirmed the world-class research conducted in our schools and centres.

-Our six schools have their own subject-specific research centres and the Faculty also has a strong tradition of interdisciplinary research, all operating under the auspices of the Kent Institute for Advanced Study in the Humanities.
-The Institute funds staff and postgraduate students' research, hosts interdisciplinary conferences and visiting scholars, coordinates lectures and other events, and establishes national and international links for all Kent postgraduates through its network with other institutes worldwide.
+Our six schools have their own subject-specific research centres and the Faculty also has a strong tradition of interdisciplinary research, all operating under the auspices of the Kent Institute for Advanced Studies in the Humanities (KIASH).
+The Institute funds staff and postgraduate students' research, hosts interdisciplinary conferences and visiting scholars, co-ordinates lectures and other events, and establishes national and international links for all Kent postgraduates through its network with other institutes worldwide.

 The six schools within the Faculty of Humanities are:

-Students in the Faculty belong to a thriving environment.
+Students in the Faculty belong to a thriving intellectual environment.
 There are numerous research-dedicated activities every year, organised by staff and students.
 These include lectures and seminars by high-profile visiting speakers from the UK and abroad.
 In addition, each school organises research seminars where members of staff and postgraduates are able to present their work.
 The Faculty also offers skills development activities as well as a range of social events and activities.

 Postgraduates can work together to put on international conferences with financial support from the schools and the Faculty.
 These activities often lead to academic publications.
-The schools in the Faculty also host several journals that have been set up by students themselves, including Skepsi, a peer-reviewed interdisciplinary online journal based in the School of European Culture and Languages, and Inscription, based in the School of English.
+The schools in the Faculty also host several journals that have been set up by students, including Skepsi, a peer-reviewed interdisciplinary online journal based in the School of European Culture and Languages, and Inscription, based in the School of English.
 Postgraduate taught students are also able to spend a term or longer, studying at our European centres in Paris and Rome.

-The Faculty provides a variety of financial support opportunities for postgraduate students, including the Arts and Humanities Research Council (AHRC) Master's and Doctoral Awards, University scholarships, internationalisation support and funding for a language course for all taught and PhD students.
+The Faculty provides a variety of financial support opportunities for postgraduate students, including the AHRC Master's and Doctoral Awards, University scholarships, internationalisation support and funding for a language course for all taught and PhD students.
 See our postgraduate funding pages for more details.